mavericks065/jekyll-now/about.md

 permalink: /about/
 ---

 This blog is the expression of my thoughts.
-I'm talking about issues I have met during my previous experiences as well as some of my diggings in certain areas of IT and coaching.
+I'm talking about issues I have met during my previous experiences as well as some of my diggings in certain areas of IT development and technical / agile coaching.

 # Who am I ?